tracking-exposed/eu19/README.md

 In front-matte of the new .md file, change the `draft` value to `false` to publish the post.

 ## Test suite with Nightwatch
-In order to test application you have to install
+In order to test application you need to
 + Have Chrome installed
 + Install [nodeJs] (https://nodejs.org/en/)
 + Install NightWatch, run: `npm -g install nightwatch` **-g** option make `nightwatch` available globally